JesseVarGar/CMPS-3240-Stack-ARM/README.md

 2. How the stack should be used
 3. Behavior of how a subroutine calls another subroutine.
 The subroutine making the call is called the *caller*.
 The subroutine being called is called the *callee*.

 For this lab, the number of arguments passed between the callee and caller should be known and fixed.<sup>d</sup>

 ### Registers

 Some registers are *saved registers*.
 That is, if a callee uses the register--modifies the values originally in the register--they must be restored by the callee before returning to the caller.
 Other registers are *unsaved registers*.
 The callee can freely use and clobber the values in these registers, and does not need to restore their original values.
 The ARM calling convention specifies the following:

-* Registers 0 to 7 are unsaved registers for passing arguments and returning values<sup>e</sup>
+* Registers 0 to 7 are unsaved registers for passing arguments<sup>e</sup>
+* A subroutine passes the return value through register 0
 * Registers 9 to 15 are unsaved registers for scratch work
 * Registers 19 to 28 are saved registers for scratch work
 * Register 29 is a saved register, called the *frame pointer*
-* Register 30 is a saved register, called the *link pointer*.
-It contains the return address of the caller and is automatically handled for us by `bl` and `ret` instructions.
+* Register 30 is a saved register, called the *link pointer*. `bl` places the return address in this register and then jumps. `ret` returns to the address specified in this register.
 * The stack pointer (`sp`) register is a saved register that should always point to the end of the stack.
 Values higher than `sp` contain valid data.
 Values lower than `sp` contain garbage.
 * Other registers not described here have specific purposes that go beyond the scope of this class.

 ### Stack

-The stack can be thought of as a single-index array that holds temporary variables and data used by the current process.
+The stack lives in the memory.
+It holds temporary variables and data used by the current process.
 Generally it starts at a high addresses and grows downward.
 There is a pointer called the stack pointer `sp` that points to bottom of the stack.
 When a process needs stack space it allocates space by subtracting the stack pointer (recall that it starts high and grows downward).
 It is then free to use this newly allocated space (between the old value of the stack pointer and the new value).
+This area is called a *stack record* or frame.
+There is a danger that uncontrolled growth of the stack will cause it to grow into other parts of the memory, such as the heap.

-This are is called a *stack record* or frame.
-Specific to ARM calling convention, the frame pointer should point to the starting address of the previous stack record.
-Thus, stack records in ARM form a linked list.
+Specific to the environment in this course the frame pointer should shadow the stack pointer.
+The old value of the frame pointer should be shadowed onto the stack.
+Thus, the stack records in ARM form a linked list.
 This is different from other calling conventions.<sup>f</sup>

 ARM calling convention also specifies the following:
-* The lowest addressed double word in the frame record should point to the previous frame record.
-The highest addressed double-word shall contain the value passed in LR on entry to the current function.
+* The lowest addressed double-word in the frame record should contain the old frame pointer
+* The second lowest addressed double-word in the frame record should contain the value passed in LR on entry to the current function
-* The stack must be quad word aligned.
-That is, even if you only intend to use a byte or word (4 bytes), you must increment the stack pointer in units of 16 bytes.
+* The stack must be quad word aligned
-* To save values onto the stack you must move the stack pointer (such as `sub` or pre-indexed addressing) and then use `str` or `stp` instruction to place the values relative to `sp`.<sup>g</sup> Example:
+* To save values onto the stack the stack pointer must have been moved beforehand, or allocate space as needed with an arithmetic operation (such as `sub` or pre-indexed addressing).
+Then, use `str` or `stp` instruction to place the values relative to `sp`.<sup>g</sup> Example:
 ```arm
 # Simple example
 sub sp, sp, 16